Tianjin Jinyun New Media Group presents a video on Scientific Traditional Chinese Medicine

 Tianjin Jinyun New Media Group

 TIANJIN, China, Dec.
-16, 2020 /PRNewswire/ -- Traditional Chinese Medicine has played an important role in the worldwide fight against COVID-19.
-This short video introduces TCM's cultural inheritance, anti-epidemic achievements, its scientific and technological innovation and its efforts to safeguard human health and protect people's lives.
+18, 2020 /PRNewswire/ -- Traditional Chinese Medicine has played an important role in the worldwide fight against COVID-19.
+This short video introduces TCM's cultural inheritance, anti-epidemic achievements, its scientific and technological innovation, and its efforts to safeguard human health and protect people's lives.

 Contact: Yan Zheng